 - 1. Master's degree from an accredited institution and have an overall master's GPA of at least 3.2 on a 4.0 scale. - 2.
 Completed four graduate courses in counseling or counseling psychology, including Theories, Techniques, and Practicum.
 If Theories and Techniques are taken as one class, then Practicum and two other classes in counseling or counseling psychology are required in addition to the Theories/Techniques class. - 3.
-Combined GRE (Verbal & Quantitative) of at least 1000.
-At our discretion, the Department may admit one applicant a year with GREs below 1000 assuming the applicant is outstanding in other areas and is competitive with others in the applicant pool.
+Combined GRE (Verbal & Quantitative) of at least 298 (new scoring) or 1000 (old scoring).
+At our discretion, the Department may admit one applicant a year with GREs below 298 (new scoring) or 1000 (old scoring) assuming the applicant is outstanding in other areas and is competitive with others in the applicant pool.